 Low Greenside is a small traditional hill sheep farm at the foot of the Howgill Fells in Cumbria's Upper Eden Valley.
 We love living here and think ourselves very lucky.

 Known as the Westmorland Dales, the area is a mixture of limestone uplands and fertile valleys, part of the Yorkshire Dales National Park.
 It's a truly lovely part of the world to explore in its own right, and has great access to both the Lake District and Yorkshire Dales.

 A bit of history...

 Many years ago my Mum (Mag's Gran) suggested I should try having a campsite as well as farming.
 Our family had always loved camping so I decided to give it a go and see what happened.
 It began slowly - a very low key experiment with few facilities and, back in the days before we all had t'internet, hardly any advertising.
 A trickle of campers started to find their way here.
 They really liked the place and we really enjoyed having them to stay.

 I soon realised that our campers would appreciate a few more home comforts.
-A rather nice static caravan was upcycled and converted to provide individual shower rooms.
+A rather nice static caravan was upcycled to provide individual shower rooms.
 More campers started to come, loved what they found, wrote super reviews, and kept coming back.
 Delightful!

-We've learned from our visitors and it was a camper who first suggested having campfires.
+We've learned from our campers and it was a camper who first suggested having the campfires.
 There's nothing like sitting round a campfire at the end of the day, toasting toes and crumpets (my personal favourite), watching the stars come out in our dark skies, seeing other campfires gently winking around the edges of the field.
 Bliss!
 We often do it ourselves...